mikymod/mikymod/README.md

 - 👋 Hi, I'm @mikymod, an experienced and dedicated software developer with several years of experience.
-- 👀 I'm interested mainly in Game Development and Artificial Intelligence.
+- 👀 I'm interested mainly in Game Development.
-- 🌱 I'm currently learning Intelligent and Adaptive Systems at University of Camerino ([account](https://github.com/michele-rossi-unicam)).
+- 🌱 I'm currently studing Intelligent and Adaptive Systems at University of Camerino and Video Games Programming at Accademia Italiana Videogiochi.
-- ⚙  I'm working with [Flutter](https://flutter.dev/) at [Teseo](https://teseo.com/en/)
+- ⚙  I'm working with [Flutter](https://flutter.dev/) at [Overside](https://www.overside.it/)
 - 📫 How to reach me:
     - [Twitter](https://twitter.com/MikyM0D)